pourmalek/covir2/README.md

 <br/><br/>

 * Details: This is a review study of estimates of COVID1-9 in Iran for time period December 2020 onwards.
-The codes in this repository get the estimtions peroformed by the compnent studies, prepare them, locate peak dates and values, and produce graphs using Stata.
+The codes in this repository get the estimations performed by the component studies, prepare them, locate peak dates and values, and produce graphs using Stata.
 This repo can be used to replicate the results of the review study.

 <br/><br/>